-Many of the compounds common to mouse and human breath were associated with the gut microbiome, including TMA and dimethyl sulfone.
+Examples of compounds common to mouse and human breath include TMA and dimethyl sulfone.
 Some compounds appear to be exclusively on-breath in mice only, including methyl nitrate and 2-butanol, both with a high signal intensity.
 These VOCs rarely observed in humans may represent a species-specific difference in breath composition or reflect a difference in environmental or dietary exposure.
+The VOC profiles demonstrate the compounds seen in healthy populations.
+Future studies should involve the breath analysis and profiling of patients and mice with ILD/IPF.